MIT-Emerging-Talent/ET6-CDSP-group-08-repo/4_data_analysis/social_environment_analysis/tech_explanation.md

 'Conflict Status' was not statistically significant (p = 0.774).
 The R-squared was very low (0.004), implying that these variables explain minimal variance in connections.

+#### Holistic Social Impact: Interpretation of People Connected

+The metric of 'People Connected' to solar PV systems serves as a holistic indicator of social impact, encompassing various benefits beyond mere electricity provision.
+These benefits include, but are not limited to, improved health outcomes (reduced indoor air pollution from traditional fuels), enhanced educational opportunities (lighting for study), increased safety and security (illumination of homes and public spaces), and economic empowerment (support for small businesses, mobile phone charging).
+The observed disparities in 'People Connected' between conflict and non-conflict zones directly reflect differential access to these multifaceted social advantages.
+The limited reach of solar PV in conflict-affected areas therefore implies a constrained realization of these critical social benefits, exacerbating existing vulnerabilities.

 ## Conclusion